 I let it slide and didn’t do anything about it

 But sleep laboratories weren’t that common then.
 After I recovered from my heart problems I wasn’t able to go back to my old job so I retrained.
-But I still hadn’t been to a sleep laboratory, and my sleep still hadn’t been treated.
+But I still hadn’t been to a sleep laboratory, and my sleep apnea still hadn’t been treated.
 To tell the truth, I let it slide and didn’t do anything about it.
 I kept on saying ‘I’ll go next week’.
 The difficult thing about this disorder is that you don’t notice it.
 You get used to being extremely tired in the morning and needing three cups of coffee to wake up at all.
-It becomes a habit.
-And you also know that you are going to feel weary at times.
+It becomes normal.
+And you also know that you're going to hit a low at times.
 So you keep moving during the day to try and avoid it.

-When I had my third , the senior physician who treated me in the hospital was also a sleep specialist.
-She too talked to me about a possible sleep .
+When I had my third heart attack, the senior physician who treated me in the hospital was also a sleep specialist.
+She too talked to me about a possible sleep apnea.
 As soon as my hospital got a sleep laboratory, I got an appointment there.

 During the first night the doctors just took a variety of measurements.
-First of all they wanted to find out whether I really had sleeping .
+First of all they wanted to find out whether I really had sleep apnea.
 That night I had 400 breathing pauses.
-That confirmed the suspicion: I have sleep .
-Pretty bad sleep in fact.
+That confirmed the suspicion: I have sleep apnea.
+Pretty bad sleep apnea in fact.